 - This disqualification will end the previous prohibition on removing a potential victim of modern slavery from the UK, as well as removing any requirement to grant limited leave to remain to a confirmed victim.
 An exception to this automatic disqualification can be made if the individual is cooperating (for example with the National Crime Agency) in connection with an investigation or prosecution relating to the positive reasonable grounds decision.

 - Clauses 22-24 of the Illegal Migration Act disapply the duty on the Secretary of State to provide assistance and support during the recovery period (the period of support provided to victims under the Modern Slavery Victim Care Contract) to potential victims who are illegal entrants.

 - Clauses 25 and 26 of the Act make provision for the suspension of clauses 21-24 if their continuation is no longer justified, as well as to be revived if they are needed again.

 Implications for councils

-The statutory guidance has been updated to reflect what objective factors first responders can include on referral forms.
+The statutory guidance has been updated to reflect what objective factors first responders can include on referral forms and to provide further clarity on the reasonable grounds decision making process.
 In broad terms, what the Government appears to be looking for is what would previously have been considered a best practice approach to NRM referrals, in terms of providing as much detail as possible.
 The Government has, however, suggested that where a first responder has limited information at the point of needing to submit a referral form (for example, because of a need for emergency accommodation) the professional judgement of someone who works with victims of modern slavery and who would be in a position to identify indicators, may be considered an objective factor.